My Top 10 First-Hand Tips for International Travel

 I have a European Travel Essentials blog post with more information and links to my favorite plugs.
 It also includes my favorite travel wallet for our travel documents.
 We always use it when we travel abroad!

-#4 Order Foreign Currency In Advance
+#4 Order Foreign Currency in Advance

 I don’t see people mention this often, but it’s one of my favorite little hacks.
 Before a trip, we always order foreign currency online through our bank, Bank of America.
 It is delivered quickly and safely to our home, and we get the best exchange rate.
 This is always at the top of my list of things to do before traveling overseas.